inxm-ai/enterprise-mcp-bridge/README.md

 1. **Ad-hoc (stateless) tool calls**: POST to `/tools/{tool_name}` with arguments.
 A temporary MCP connection is created and torn down.
 2. **Managed sessions**: Start with `/session/start`, receive a session ID cookie (`x-inxm-mcp-session`).
 Subsequent tool calls reuse a persistent MCP process context.
-3. **Multi-user separation**: If an OAuth token is present (cookie `_oauth2_proxy`) it is appended internally to the session identifier to avoid collisions and enforce per-user isolation.
+3. **Multi-user separation**: If an OAuth token is present (default cookie `_oauth2_proxy`) it is appended internally to the session identifier to avoid collisions and enforce per-user isolation.
 4. **Automatic OAuth token propagation**: When a tool declares an `oauth_token` property in its JSON schema, the server injects a validated token value; clients need not send it explicitly.
 5. **Token exchange**: Incoming Keycloak token can be exchanged for a provider (e.g., Microsoft) token using `TokenRetrieverFactory` and exported into the MCP subprocess environment variable defined by `OAUTH_ENV`.